Monitoring your heart health is a great feature for any fitness wearable, but what do you do if your Apple Watch ECG isn’t working?

 As with most technology, there is always the chance that you may find yourself in a scenario where your Apple Watch ECG isn’t working.

 Below, we’ve outlined some options to try to help resolve any issues that may arise with using the ECG app.

 Try these steps if your Apple Watch ECG isn’t working

 Clean your watch’s back sensors and your skin

-To get a good ECG reading, you want both your wrist and your Apple Watch to be clean and dry.
+You want your wrist and your Apple Watch to be clean and dry to get a good ECG reading.
 Sweat, natural body oils, and even lotions can cause a poor recording.

-And the obvious, remove any case you have around the watch, just to make sure it’s not your case that’s impacting the ECG app.
+And the obvious: remove any case you have around the watch to ensure it’s not your case impacting the ECG app.